ashfurrow/blog/source/blog/2019-04-27-technical-writing-on-the-web.html.markdown

 If you're just beginning and need somewhere to put a blog post, put them on [GitHub Gists][gist].
 Gists are publicly accessible, indexable by Google, and let you write in Markdown.
 And most importantly: you _cannot_ faff with design on a gist.

 Once you've practiced enough writing to warrant investing in an actual blog, you can go ahead and find a more permanent home for your work.
-I'd recommend avoiding Medium, or even tools like Squarespace, because as a coder, you should [build your own blog][blog].
-Building a blog is a lot easier when you have existing content to put into the blog; you'll be able to customize the layout of the blog to support your writing and your narrative style (once you know what your style is).
+I recommend avoiding Medium, or even tools like Squarespace.
+You're a code coder.
+[You should build your own blog][blog].
+It will be a lot easier to build once you have existing content to put in it; you'll be able to customize your blog to support your writing and your narrative style (once you know what your style is).

 Building a blog can be a great way to stretch your coding skills into new domains, to learn new tools and languages.
 Once I [learned how to build this blog with Middleman][my_blog], I've found [lots of other opportunities to use that skill][labs].
 It's also a way to express yourself creatively, or to share ideas you like.
 For example, every time I write a new blog post, the banner at the top of the post is pulled from the [latest generative art photo I've favourited on Twitter][cc].
 You can't really get that level of expression through Medium or Squarespace.